SIR: Self-supervised Image Rectification via Seeing the Same Scene from Multiple Different Lenses: Self-supervised Image Rectification

 Our self-supervised image rectification neural network has a shared encoder implemented by the ResNet-50 \cite{he_DeepResidualLearning_2016}, multiple prediction heads (\eg, three heads in this paper), and a differentiable forward and backward warping module attached to each head as illustrated in Figure~\ref{fig:archi}.

-\textbf{Shared Encoder.} In this paper, we adopt ResNet-50 as the share encoder, which embeds an input distorted image of size 257$\times$257$\times$3 into a feature vector of size 1$\times$1$\times$2048.
-During training, it is fed of a batch of grouped distorted images, where each group of distorted images are synthesized from a same normal image from a base dataset according to different distortion models.
+\textbf{Shared Encoder.} We adopt ResNet-50 as the share encoder, which embeds an input distorted image of size 257$\times$257$\times$3 into a feature vector of size 1$\times$1$\times$2048.
+During training, it is fed of a batch of grouped distorted images, where each group of distorted images are synthesized from a same normal image according to different distortion models with different distortion parameters.
 Specifically, we randomly sample two different distortion parameters from a pre-defined uniform distribution for each distortion model and synthesize two distorted images accordingly.
-Although there is no limit of the number of distortion models used in our method, we choose three typical ones in this paper, \ie, the \textbf{FOV} distortion model (denoting ``FOV'') \cite{tang_PrecisionAnalysisCamera_2017}, one parameter \textbf{D}ivision \textbf{M}odel (denoting ``DM'') \cite{fitzgibbon_SimultaneousLinearEstimation_2001}, and \textbf{E}qui\textbf{D}istant distortion model (denoting ``ED'') \cite{hughes_EquidistantFishEyeCalibration_2010a}.
+Although there is no limit of the number of distortion models used in our method, we choose three typical ones, \ie, the \textbf{FOV} distortion model (denoted as 'FOV') \cite{tang_PrecisionAnalysisCamera_2017}, one parameter \textbf{D}ivision \textbf{M}odel (denoted as 'DM') \cite{fitzgibbon_SimultaneousLinearEstimation_2001}, and \textbf{E}qui\textbf{D}istant distortion model (denoted as 'ED') \cite{hughes_EquidistantFishEyeCalibration_2010a}.
 Each of them has a single parameter and an analytical forward (distorted$\rightarrow$normal) and backward (normal$\rightarrow$distorted) warping function.
-Thereby, each group has six distorted images, \ie, $\{A_{i}^j|i\in \mathcal{M}; j=1,2\}$, $\mathcal{M} = \{FOV, DM, ED\}$.
+So totally, each group has six distorted images, \ie, $\{A_{i}^j|i\in \mathcal{M}; j=1,2\}$, $\mathcal{M} = \{FOV, DM, ED\}$, among which two for each model with different parameters.